neondatabase/website/content/docs/reference/glossary.md

 Control groups, a Linux kernel feature that allows the organization, prioritization, and accounting of system resources for groups of processes.

+## Collaborator

+A role in Neon with limited access to specific projects shared with them.
+Shared projects appear under the "Shared with you" section in their personal account.

 ## Compute

 A service that provides virtualized computing resources, including CPU, memory, and storage, for running applications.
 In the context of Neon, a compute runs Postgres.